sunarch/f_tj_tomjoro-github-io/_posts/2021-12-14-functional-programming-is-a-lie.md

 Javascript is a functional language.
 Why isn't it a "pure" functional language.

+Pure functional languages, e.g. Haskell, F#, OCaml, are typically descendants of Lisp.
+Back in the early days of computer science, a lot of work was done to try to use math to prove program correctness.
+Think about that - it would mean that when you delivered your program to a customer you could say "this is provably correct so there cannot be any bugs by definition", unlike today when we say "it has 80% test coverage and worked when I tried it" ;)

-Pure functional languages are decendants of Lisp, like Haskell and F#.
-There's no exact definition of pure purity, but generally it's these things:
+There's no exact definition of fuctionally pure purity, but generally it's these things:
 * Immutable state,
 * No side-effects (substitution)
 * First class functions (functions can treated as data)